retz/retz/doc/getting-started-server.rst

 * ``retz.mesos.role = retz`` - Role name in Mesos
 * ``retz.mesos.secret.file`` - A file path containing mesos
   authentication secret (optional, no line breaks allowed in the file)
-* ``retz.gpu = false`` - If your Mesos agent clusters has GPUs and you want to assign GPUs to your task, set this to true.
 * ``retz.max.running = 128`` - A maximum number of simaltenous jobs that
   run under single Retz queue.
 This is to limit Retz usage of whole Mesos cluster.